After6Services/mt-plugin-assetylene/README.md

 ## Asset Insertion Template Module Structure

 The Asset Insertion Template Module should use the Assets container tagset to enter the asset context so Movable Type iterates through the assets selected for inserting.
-(See [Template Tags in Movable Type](https://movabletype.org/documentation/designer/template-tags.html) for further explanation of the container tags within Movable Type templates.)
+(See [Template Tags in Movable Type](https://movabletype.org/documentation/designer/template-tags.html) for further explanation of the use of container tags within Movable Type templates.)

 This example Asset Insertion template module illustrates this concept: